Responsible Sourcing Approach

 Protecting Forests

 Our goal is to eliminate deforestation from our global supply chain by 2030 or sooner.
 Specifically, we are working to develop a deforestation policy that outlines out goals to ensure our priority commodities do not directly or indirectly contribute to deforestation, promote responsible land use that prevents ecosystem degradation, and protect humane working conditions and legitimate land use rights.
-Our brands are focused on increasing the use of recognized certification schemes for key commodities including palm oil and paper fibre for packaging, in support of deforestation-free supply chains.

-Learn More: Protecting Forests →
+Learn more: Protecting Forests →

 Animal Health and Welfare